larslockefeer/obsidian-plugin-todo/README.md

 - Mark a TODO as Someday/Maybe by adding a tag #someday
 - Complete TODOs from the list view
 - Quickly jump to the file in which a TODO is found from the list view
+- Integrates with the Daily Notes plugin: TODOs without a due date will inherit the date of the daily note as due date

 ### Settings
 **Date tag format**: Customise the format you use to add due dates to your tasks.
 Defaults to `#%date%`.